 - Finally, note that if any container dimension is left blank, the shipping dimension will be automatically calculated as the maximum of the corresponding dimension of the contained product items.
 For example, if you ship long (say 2-3m) items on a pallet, you can leave the pallet's "container_length" field empty (for this packing unit) and the pallet length for shipping will be assumed to be equal to the length of the longest contained product item.

-After the CSV table has been pasted into the "Packing Rules" field, saved and converted to JSON, you can make changes either by repeating the process above, or editing the JSON within the field directly.
+After the CSV table has been pasted into the "Packing Rules" field, saved and converted to JSON, you can make changes either by editing the CSV file and repeating the process above, or by editing the JSON within the field directly.
 Be careful to retain the JSON syntax, and include a comma at the end of each line except the last line of a section.